engineering87/stmsharp/README.md

  * [Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
  * [Open an issue](https://github.com/engineering87/stmsharp/issues) if you encounter a bug or have a suggestion for improvements/features

-### Licensee
+### License
-OpenSharpTrace source code is available under MIT License, see license in the source.
+STMSharp source code is available under MIT License, see license in the source.

 ### Contact
 Please contact at francesco.delre[at]protonmail.com for any details.